ivandamg/DetectionGeneInterruption/README.md

 # DetectionGeneInterruption

 Analysis of gene interruptions.

-Example in Acinetobacter baumannii.
+Example of the interruption of ComA gene in Acinetobacter baumannii.

 Analysis consist on identify if a gene have a similar homolog, complete, incomplete, frameshifted or interrupted.
 The best way to detect this, is to blast the gene to the genome.